 Materials in Extreme Dynamic Environments

 The objective of the Materials in Extreme Dynamic Environments CRA is to establish the capability to design materials for use in specific dynamic environments, especially high strain-rate applications.
-In order to accomplish this goal, the Army Research Laboratory (ARL) established a major basic research program for Fiscal Year 2012 and beyond to address the requisite grand challenges required for more revolutionary advances.
-The ARL seeks to reach out to the national and international materials research community by establishing a CRA in order to bring the best of advanced materials research and technology to help establish the basis for a comprehensive external and parallel internal basic research program in the area of multi-scale Materials in Extreme Dynamic Environments.
-Inherent in the decision to seek a CRA is the recognition that significant advances in fundamental multi-scale materials research can be enabled by improving collaborations among academia, industry and government.
+The Army Research Laboratory has established a CRA in order to bring the best of advanced materials research and technology to form a comprehensive external and parallel internal basic research program in the area of multi-scale Materials in Extreme Dynamic Environments (MEDE).
+The MEDE CRA advances fundamental multi-scale materials Research through extensive collaborations among academia, industry and government.

 Research & Technical Objectives